newnewhouston/MangaFactory/README.md

 **MangaDex** — paste a series URL (`https://mangadex.org/title/…`) or bare UUID.
 Chapters are fetched via the MangaDex API, deduplicated across scanlation groups, and grouped by volume.
 Gap detection warns you when chapter numbers are non-consecutive.

 **WeebCentral** — paste a series URL (`https://weebcentral.com/series/…`).
 The full chapter list is scraped directly from the site.
 Works regardless of how the series labels its chapters — "Chapter 5", "Mission 133", "Episode 12" all parse correctly.
 Uses `cloudscraper` to handle Cloudflare protection transparently.
+Because this is scraping rather than an API, it is the part of MangaFactory most likely to break when the site is redesigned; since v2.2 a failed parse reports itself instead of returning an empty list.

 **comix.to** — handled via a one-click browser grab rather than a pasted URL, because comix.to signs its API requests and encrypts the responses.
 See [comix.to · Browser Grab](#comixto--browser-grab).